pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |      See Also
      |      --------
      |      split_values
-     |          Wrapper around this filter to split values and return a :class:`~pyvista.MultiBlock` by default.
+     |          Wrapper around this filter to split values and return a :class:`~pyvista.MultiBlock`.
      |      :meth:`~pyvista.ImageDataFilters.select_values`
      |          Similar filter specialized for :class:`~pyvista.ImageData`.
      |      extract_points